betagouv/blog.beta.gouv.fr/content/_posts/2022-11-28-we-hosted-an-international-meet-up-for-product-teams-in-government-and-it-was-great.md

 On-going challenges shared by different teams were discussed, such as :

 * Convincing public administrations to forsake the “waterfall” approach to development, and adopt “lean” methodologies
-* Recruiting top tech talent to join our programs
+* Recruiting top tech talent to join our programmes
 * Scaling rapidly expanding teams

-There are of course several differences between each program :
+There are of course several differences between each programme :

 * DigitalServices4Germany is a state-owned company.
 GDS and Cyprus’s Digital Service Factory are inter-departmental offices, [beta.gouv.fr](http://beta.gouv.fr/) is an intergovernmental network of digital teams.
 * GDS runs several mature digital services which function as components that other administrations can either directly use or integrated to their own services DigitalServices4Germany has a mandate only to work only on services delivered at a federal level in Germany